-Study of the impact of interest rate caps on financial inclusion and on the development of digital finance, in the WAEMU zone, through in-depth studies in Senegal, Côte d’Ivoire and Mali.
+Study of the impact of interest rate caps on financial inclusion and on the development of digital finance, in the WAEMU zone, through in-depth studies in Senegal, Ivory Coast and Mali

 The decrease in caps in 2014 rekindled discussion on the relevance of the measure in contexts where financial inclusion remains unsatisfactory.

-- Assess the impact of the 2014 decrease in interest rates on financial inclusion – Côte d’Ivoire and Mali cases.
-This was consolidated with a recent study in Senegal.
+- Assess the impact of the 2014 decrease in interest rates on financial inclusion (Ivory Coast and Mali cases).
+This was consolidated with a recent study in Senegal